 Ordinarily, if you excessively speed, run red lights and park in a red zone, you could be charged with reckless driving, but there are, of course, exceptions.
 If you were experiencing a medical emergency, this can serve as a defense for reckless driving or even drunk driving.
-Here’s what you should know about the defense that might be used by your Oceanside DUI defense lawyer.
+Here’s what you should know about the defense that might be used by your DUI lawyer in Oceanside.

 Defining a Medical Emergency Situation